Toward Efficient Polynomial Preconditioning for GMRES: Polynomial Preconditioned GMRES using a GMRES polynomial

 Stability control is typically needed for high degree polynomials when there is an eigenvalue that stands out from the rest of the spectrum.
 In this situation, the polynomial will have large slope at the eigenvalue.
 This slope gives ill-conditioning and causes significant numerical error and a lack of convergence.
 However, extra roots can control the steep slope.
-There is a tendency for incomplete factorization to create spectra with outstanding eigenvalues.
-This next example shows this along with the stability control.